Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 In this step, you created your GitHub repository from the template, created your Azure resources, and configured the GitHub Actions workflows so you can begin developing Custom Speech models using your repo.

-Find out how to use the data in the `testing` and `training` folder of your repository to [test the baseline model](./2-test-the-baseline-model.md) in the next step.
+In the next step, find out how to [test the baseline model](./2-test-the-baseline-model.md) using the data in the `testing` folder of your repository.

-## Further Reading

 See the following documents for more information on this template and the engineering practices it demonstrates: